-There a lot’s of new metrics and integrations possible now within Windows Virtual Desktop directly from the Portal.
-Here is a list of custom queries you can use.
+There a lot’s of new metrics and integrations possible now within Azure Virtual Desktop directly from the Portal.

 People that follow my blogs know that I explained the services and benefits earlier.
 However, for the people who didn’t catch that yet, here is a short run-over.

 “Azure Virtual Desktop, or AVD in short – is a born in the cloud Managed-platform service offering on top of the Microsoft Azure Cloud.
 All the infrastructure services, such as brokering, web access, load-balancing, management and monitoring is all setup for you as part of the control plane offering.
 It also gives you access to the new Windows 10 Enterprise multi-session Operating System – which is completely optimized for the sake of Office 365 ProPlus services, such as Outlook, OneDrive Files on Demand (per-machine), Teams etc.“

 The only responsibility in terms of management effort is the golden images on top of Azure Infrastructure-As-a-Service (IaaS).
 The rest is all managed for you through the Azure service SLAs.
 Sounds pretty cool, right?

 Let’s first start with the things you might not know about it

 - Azure Virtual Desktop gives you the only multi-session Windows 10 experience, including compatibility with Microsoft Store and existing Windows line-of-business apps, while delivering cost advantages.

 - Allows you to virtualize both Full desktops and RemoteApps.